LaurEars/gague/README.md

 gauge
 =====

-Gague-reading code for the raspberry pi.
+Gauge-reading code for the raspberry pi.